arrowhead-f/x509-profile/proposal.md

 The list is likely to be revised as more experience is gained related to the security of Arrowhead installations.

 ## 6. TLS Authentication and Authorization

+By default, the initiator of a given TLS connection, or _client_, validates the certificates of its peer, or _server_, but not vice versa.
+In the context of Arrowhead, it will rarely, if ever, be relevant to only have one peer present its certificates.
+For this reason, the `post_handshake_auth` extension (RFC 8446, Section 4.6.2) of TLS _must_ always be enabled, which forces both peers to present certificate chains that contain a root CA trusted by the other peer.
+A server receiving a TLS _Client Hello_ message (RFC 8446, Section 4.1.2) without the `post_handshake_auth` extension specified _must_ abort the connection.
+It _should_ send a `certificate_required` alert as part of the abortion procedure (RFC 8446, Section 6.2).
+Use of the `post_handshake_auth` extension is referred to as _client-side authentication_ by many software libraries and applications.

+After completing the RFC 5280 validation procedure, the following must hold for each certificate in the chain presented by a given peer:

+1. At lest one `subject` Distinguished Name Qualifier (`DN`) must be present.
+2. The value of the rightmost (i.e. least significant) `DN` must be equal to an Arrowhead certificate profile identifier specified in Section 2.1.6.
+3. At least one `subject` Common Name (`CN`) must be present.
+4. The value of the rightmost (i.e. least significant) `CN` must be a valid DNS label of between 1 and 62 DNS characters, as specified in Section 2.1.6.
+5. If the certificate is at the bottom of the certificate chain, which means that it belongs to the peer, the _Subject Alternative Name_ extension must be present.
+6. If the _Subject Alternative Name_ extension is present, it must identify the transport identity (i.e. IP address, DNS name, etc.) of the peer.
+See Section 2.1.9.4.
+7. If the rightmost `DN` of a given certificate is equal to
+    1. `on`, `de`, `sy` or `op`, its issuer must be a Local Cloud certificate,
+    2. `lo`, its issuer must be an Organization certificate, or
+    3. `or` or `ga`, its issuer must be a Master certificate.

+Given that the above points are satisfied, the certificate is considered as an Arrowhead certificate.
+If a given Master certificate is not self-signed, any certificates above it do not have to be Arrowhead certificates, which means that they do not need to satisfy the above points.

+If the above points are not satisfied, the connection _must_ be immediately aborted.
+An `access_denied` alert _should_ be sent as part of the abortion procedure.

+Peers _may_ use details extracted from this procedure as input to further authorization procedures.
+An example of such a procedure could be to only allow operators part of the same cloud to connect to a the service provided by a certain system.

 ## 7. DNS Support and its Security Implications